-Cash and cash equivalents comprise (i) cash at bank and in hand and (ii) restricted cash.
+Cash and cash equivalents comprise (i) cash at bank and in hand and (ii) restricted cash with original maturities of three (3) months or less.
 Cash and short-term deposits are short-term liquid investments with balances that are readily convertible into known amounts of cash without notice.